-Participants were seated on a stool and had instructions to approach and retreat from a virtual flower and spider by leaning the upper body forwards or backwards.
-In the natural optic flow condition, the body lean produced a visual motion in the same direction (forward-approach, backwards-retreat); in the inverted optic flow condition, this relationship was reversed (forward-retreat, backwards-approach).
+Participants were seated on a stool and had instructions to approach and retreat from a virtual flower and spider by leaning the upper body forward or backward.
+In the natural optic flow condition, the body lean produced a visual motion in the same direction (forward-approach, backward-retreat); in the inverted optic flow condition, this relationship was reversed (forward-retreat, backward-approach).

-Design and sample

-The experiment had a 2x2x2 within-design with the factors Optic flow (natural, inverted), Body lean (forwards, backwards), and Target (spider, flower).
+Design and sample.
+The experiment had a $2 \times 2 \times 2$ withindesign with the factors Optic flow (natural, inverted), Body lean (forward, backward), and Target (spider, flower).
 The order of the optic flow conditions and the order of target-movement (S-R) mappings in each condition were counterbalanced across participants.
 The study protocol was approved by the local ethics committee (reference no. 2013-14).

 In the absence of informed effect size estimates, our smallest effect size of interest was d = 0.40 or $\eta^2 = .039$ (for a justification of this choice see Brysbaert, 2019).
-For Study 1, we collected data from n=43 participants that had sufficient statistical power of .80 for the detection of the hypothesized two-way interaction effects $\eta^2 \ge .026$ and three-way interaction effect $\eta^2 \ge .017$ in a repeated measures ANOVA test (correlation among measures: r=.60, nonsphericity correction = 1, calculated with GPower 3.1.9.2).
+For Study 1, we collected data from n = 43 participants that had sufficient statistical power of .80 for the detection of the hypothesized two-way interaction effects $\eta^2 \ge .026$ and three-way interaction effect $\eta^2 \ge .017$ in a repeated-measures ANOVA test (correlation among measures: r = .60, nonsphericity correction = 1, calculated with GPower 3.1.9.2).
 Data from two participants had to be removed due to an excessive frequency of response errors (>25%).
-Identical exclusion rules were applied to each study (see the supplementary information file).
+Identical exclusion rules were applied to each study (see the online supplemental materials).

-Apparatus, stimuli, and procedure

-Participants wore a VR headset (Oculus Rift DK2) with which they could move around a virtual room that consisted of walls with grid patterns (see the videos in the supplementary material or at OSF).
-Participants' task was to move as quickly as possible towards or away from a visual object that appeared in the middle of the virtual room.
+Apparatus, stimuli, and procedure.
+Participants wore a VR headset (Oculus Rift DK2) with which they could move around a virtual room that consisted of walls with grid patterns (see the videos in the online supplemental materials or at OSF at osf.io/ kuebm).
+Participants' task was to move as quickly as possible toward or away from a visual object that appeared in the middle of the virtual room.
 The objects were a flower and a large spider.
 Both were animated to move slightly in a naturalistic fashion (the flower swayed in the wind, the spider's legs and mandibles twitched).
 Participants performed body leans as responses.
 Half of the sample started with the natural optic flow condition, the other half with the inverted flow condition.
 Two task blocks were performed in each flow condition.
 For one task block, instructions were to approach the flower and retreat from the spider; for a second task block, instructions were reversed.
 The order of the task blocks was counterbalanced.
-After the experiment, participants completed a German version of the Fear of Spiders Questionnaire (Rinck et al., 2002) and questions assessing the difficulty of the task (see the items in the supplement).
+After the experiment, participants completed a German version of the Fear of Spiders Questionnaire (Rinck et al., 2002) and questions assessing the difficulty of the task (see the items in the online supplemental materials).
 These questionnaires were included for exploratory reasons.

-Task instructions highlighted the importance of the motions towards and away from spiders and flowers in the virtual world.
-The following task instructions were given for the movement task (translated from German in English language):
+Task instructions highlighted the importance of the motions toward and away from spiders and flowers in the virtual world.
+The following task instructions were given for the movement task (translated from German into English language):